 Before carrying out my own research of primary sources to inform my historical novel, The Running Wolf, I carried out some desk research.
 This included a review of the existing literature about the swordmakers.
 Although this literature review was intended purely to inform my own research and my novel, I thought it might be useful to share, especially as a lot of the books I mention are out of print, making them hard to find and expensive to buy.
-This literature view was completed in 2016 and will, in some parts, be updated by my own research findings, which are due to be published in Northern History (a Taylor & Francis journal).
-Please note that this was due to be on 3 September 2020, but production delays mean that it has been held up.
+This literature view was completed in 2016 and has been, in some parts, updated by my own research findings, which were published in 2020 in Northern History (a Taylor & Francis journal).

 Before going on, it’s worth a quick aside on the spelling of Adam Oligh’s name.
 Here and in my novel, I refer to ‘Oligh’ but as you read other books and documents, you may see different spellings and wonder.
 During my research, I’ve seen it spelled in all the following ways: Alich, Aolich, Ohlich, Ohlig, Ohligh, Oley, Olig, Oligh, Ollich, Olliger and Olligh.
 At that time, spelling was much more fluid, perhaps because of few people knowing how to read and write.
 There is a letter from Adam O. in the Tyne & Wear Archives and his signature reads ‘Adam Olligh’, so I’ve gone with his version.
 However, I’ve dropped an ‘l’ to avoid confusion about pronunciation – this version is more reflective of pronunciation of the modern usage of Oley in and around Shotley Bridge.

 This article is set out as follows.
 Section three provides historical background, first in broad terms about Prussia, then with more detailed information about Solingen and Shotley Bridge.
+(Please note that at the time of carrying out this review, I believed Solingen to be in Prussia, and later learned this was not the case, which explains some of the questions about religion.)
 This is followed by broad information about English history, and then more detailed information about Shotley Bridge.
 Section four discusses swords in Germany, including specific German sword markings.
 This is followed by a discussion of swords in England, in particular, the so-called hollow blade.
 Section five outlines the swordmakers in Germany and in England, and analyses which swordmakers left Solingen for Shotley Bridge.
 Section six discusses the Solingen court order of 1688, which required the swordmakers to return to Solingen within six weeks and three days, and considers whether it contained any real threat.
 Section seven discusses the reasons for the swordmakers deciding to leave Solingen, by considering whether they were religious refugees, whether they were economic migrants, or whether they were a combination of both.
 Section eight describes local relations, including industrial relations and community relations.
 Section nine discusses the economic rise and fall of the swordmakers’ fortunes in Shotley Bridge and how their ultimate decline led them to debt and begging letters.
 Section ten focuses on one particular swordmaker, Hermann Mohll.
 This man is of special interest because he was jailed for one month (and then freed) for either smuggling c.1,400 swords from Solingen to England, or for conspiring with Jacobite rebels.
 The article concludes by summarising the existing literature and suggesting three areas that warrant further investigation.
-(Subsequently, I followed up one of these three areas, and these findings will be published by Northern History, but there are two left outstanding, should anyone else wish to pursue them…)
+(Subsequently, I followed up one of these three areas, and these findings were published by Northern History, but there are two left outstanding, should anyone else wish to pursue them…)

 For the sake of context, this section provides a broad, but brief, overview of history in Prussia in general, followed by more detailed background on Solingen.
 It then goes on to discuss England in general, followed by more detailed historical background for Shotley Bridge.
 It will focus on a relatively short period of interest in the decades before and after 1687, which is the year most of the swordmakers seem to have come to Shotley Bridge.